ekazaev/route-composer/README.md

 }
 ```

-The most important method method here is `build` which should actually create a view controller.
-For the detailed information
+The most important method here is `build` which should actually create a view controller.
+For detailed information
-see documentation.
-Method `prepare` helps router to know that routing can not be handled before it will actually start routing
+see the documentation.
+Method `prepare` helps router know that routing can't be handled before it will actually start routing
-and find out that factory can not build a view controller without context.
-It may be handy if you are implementing Universal
+and find out that factory can't build a view controller without context.
+It may be useful if you are implementing Universal
-Links in your application and if routing can not be handled open provided URL in Safari instead.
+Links in your application and the routing can't be handled then the application opens the provided URL in Safari instead.

 *Example: Basic implementation of the factory for some custom `ProductViewController` view controller will look like:*